 Budget Analyst

-Budget analysts help organizations manage their finances by preparing reports and monitoring spending.
+Budget analysts help organizations manage their finances by preparing reports and monitoring expenditures.
 They analyze budget proposals, review financial records, and collaborate with managers to develop budgetary plans.
 Budget analysts also evaluate requests for completeness, accuracy, and regulation compliance, ensuring that resources are allocated efficiently and effectively.

 Controller